Score Optional Sections

 Comments

-Data related to the effectiveness of the positive behavioral intervention and/or support is included in the PLAAFP.
+Data related to the effectiveness of positive behavioral intervention and/or support is included in the PLAAFP.

 Comments

-The supplementary aids and services table specifically describes how the positive behavioral intervention and/or support provides access to the general education curriculum.
+The supplementary aids and services table specifically describes the purpose and how the positive behavioral intervention and/or support builds skills and provides access to the general education curriculum/environment.

 Comments